 - Chronic illnesses (sleep apnea, migraines, IBS)

-- Conditions caused or aggravated by another service-connected issue (secondary conditions)
+- Conditions clinically aggravated by another service-connected issue (secondary conditions)

 2. Understand Individual Ratings

-The VA assigns a percentage based on the severity of each condition:
+The VA assigns a percentage based on the clinical severity of each condition:

 - Curious about potential ratings?
-Estimate yours instantly with our calculator.
+Estimate yours based on clinical criteria with our calculator.

 3. “VA Math”: Combined Ratings Explained

-Important: This trips up many veterans!
-The VA doesn’t just add percentages together.
-They use a specific formula that considers the “whole person” concept.
+Note: The VA doesn’t just add percentages together.
+They use a specific formula that considers the “whole person” concept, calculating the impact of each subsequent disability on the remaining efficiency.

 For example: